Proof #3 - Look at historical gods|

 The belief in "god" seems to be ubiquitous through the ages.

 We know, for example, that the ancient Egyptians believed in their gods so fervently that they built massive structures like the Great Pyramid -- still today one of the largest and most enduring human constructions ever created.
-Despite that fervor, however, we know with complete certainty today that the Egyptian gods were imaginary.
-There is no evidence of their existence.
+Despite that fervor, however, we as a society have decided with complete certainty today that the Egyptian gods were imaginary.
 Thus we do not build pyramids anymore and we do not mummify our leaders.
+We reject all of the rituals and ceremonies of the Egyptian religion because there is no evidence of their gods' existence.

 More recently we know that tens of millions of Romans worshiped Jupiter and his friends, and to them they built magnificent temples.
 The ruins of these temples are popular tourist attractions even today.
-Yet we know with complete certainty that these gods were imaginary.
-There is no evidence for their existence and thus no one worships Zeus any more.
+Yet society have decided with complete certainty that these gods were imaginary.
+Mainline society is no longer building temples to these gods or worshiping them because there is no evidence for their existence.

 The "God" and the "Jesus" that Christians worship today are actually amalgams formed out of ancient pagan gods.
 The idea of a "virgin birth", "burial in a rock tomb", "resurrection after 3 days" and "eating of body and drinking of blood" had nothing to do with Jesus.
 All of the rituals in Christianity are completely man-made.
 Christianity is a snow ball that rolled over a dozen pagan religions.
 As the snowball grew, it freely attached pagan rituals and beliefs in order to be more palatable to converts.
 You can find accounts like these in popular literature: